 We provide services and referrals for book mending, repair, restoration, and binding.

 We offer archival storage solutions for your books, photos, or family historical print items.

 Need forms or brochures done quickly?
 Call us for a quote!

-Web services also available.
+Web design, graphics, copy editing and eBook production services also available.

 Now buying books and accepting consignments

 Have a single volume, an estate, a collection, or a complete library of books, magazines, journals and letters, manuscripts, maps, or Victoriana?
 We are currently accepting select consignments and buying print materials and Victoriana.